dewebdes/partizan/README.md

 - **ddos_tester.cjs**: Simulates DDoS attacks and monitors target's response time, providing detailed logs and customizable payloads.
 - **fetchSpiderfootData.cjs**: Fetches data from SpiderFoot scans, organizes it into distinct log files, and ensures unique entries in each file as part of the **WIDE-RECON** approach.
 - **capture_screenshots.cjs**: Captures screenshots of specified hosts and saves them for further analysis.
+- **process_hosts.cjs**: Cleans and processes host lists to remove subdomains and duplicates.

 ## Contributing